Despite its brutal tactics, Iran’s regime fails to contain mass protests

 This movement is elemental; the call is not just for reform but a fundamental challenge to the regime’s basic conception of society.

-“Iran is a patchwork of different sects and ethnicities, and thus is vulnerable to the same fault lines that have pulled other countries in the region into civil strife,” Ali Vaez, the International Crisis Group’s Iran project director told Vox via email.
-“But these protests are primarily driven by broadly shared sense of nationalism, not separatism.
+“Iran is a patchwork of different sects and ethnicities, and thus is vulnerable to the same fault lines that have pulled other countries in the region into civil strife,” Vaez said.
+“But these protests are primarily driven by a broadly shared sense of nationalism, not separatism.
 Even though the regime has tried to portray them as a threat to the country’s territorial integrity and at times has even provoked separatists by deploying a higher degree of violence in Iran’s border provinces, where minorities reside, the movement has preserved its nationalistic character.”

-But for Khamenei’s theocracy to collapse would most likely require “pressure from below and divisions at the top,” Karim Sadjadpour wrote for Foreign Affairs this spring.
-The pressure from below is certainly there; despite the increasingly high costs.
+But for Ali Khamenei’s theocracy to collapse would most likely require “pressure from below and divisions at the top,” Karim Sadjadpour wrote for Foreign Affairs this spring.
+The pressure from below is certainly there, despite the increasingly high costs.

 The economic misery Iran faces — the result of brutal sanctions on the part of the US and its allies, as well as the regime’s determination to exert its influence in Syria, Lebanon, Yemen, and now Russia by funding proxy groups and exporting weapons — is a powerful galvanizing force.
 With unemployment running at about 11.5 percent, people have both the incentive and the time to protest.